TheMartianLife/WWDC-2018/README.md

 Work through activities demonstrating how to define rules that will generate countless unique worlds, based on simple conditions.

 ## Purpose
-This activity was created as a submission to the [WWDC](https://developer.apple.com/wwdc/) 2018 Scholarships Program.
+This activity was created as a submission to--and was successful in--the [WWDC](https://developer.apple.com/wwdc/) 2018 Scholarships Program.
 It is maintained as an ongoing effort to share enthusiasm and educate others, in an attempt to demystify Procedural Generation.

 ## Contents
 Broken into five distinct activity pages, **ProTeGen** works through: